 Incidence of childhood apraxia of speech (CAS) refers to the number of new cases identified in a specified time period.
 Prevalence of CAS refers to the number of people who are living with the condition in a given time period.

-Prevalence estimates of CAS are unreliable due to the inconsistency of diagnostic guidelines (Shriberg, Aram, & Kwiatkowski, 1997) and adequately validated diagnostic tools (McCauley & Strand, 2008).
+Prevalence estimates of CAS are unreliable due to the inconsistency of diagnostic guidelines (Shriberg, Aram, & Kwiatkowski, 1997), lack of adequately validated diagnostic tools (McCauley & Strand, 2008), and small sample sizes in relevant studies.
 These same factors may also play a role in the frequent overidentification of CAS by clinicians (Davis, Jakielski, & Marquardt, 1998; Shriberg & McSweeney, 2002).

 CAS was estimated to occur in 1 to 2 children per 1,000 (0.1%–0.2%; Shriberg et al., 1997).
 It was estimated to be higher in male children than in female children with a 2–3:1 ratio (Hall, Jordan, & Robin, 1993; Lewis et al., 2004).
 Children with CAS were reported to have a higher likelihood of concomitant language, reading, and/or spelling disorders (Lewis et al., 2004; Lewis & Ekelman, 2007).